19.3: Regulation of Oxidative Phosphorylation

 Slippage in the electron transport chains: Redox Slipping

-Proton translocation from the matrix to the inner membrane space is an integral part of the function and activity of the electron transport chains that establish the pH gradient and hence the Δp.
+Proton translocation from the matrix to the inner membrane space is an integral part of the function and activity of the electron transport chains that establish the pH gradient and, hence, the Δp.
 These components are Complexes I, III, and IV.
 Complex IV (cytochrome C oxidase - CCO) appears to be especially important.
-Protons are removed by CCO from the matrix on the reduction of O2 to H2O.
-This requires exactly 4 electrons and 4 protons so the stoichiometry is fixed.
-Also, CCO moves protons into the inner membrane space in the formation of the pH gradient.
-This is where the electron-to-proton ratio may vary depending on redox and coupling conditions.
-Alterations in CCO or even decreases in its concentration would impact the movement of protons as well.
+CCO removes protons from the matrix on the reduction of O2 to H2O.
+This requires exactly 4 electrons and 4 protons, so the stoichiometry is fixed.
+Also, CCO moves protons into the inner membrane space to form the pH gradient.
+The electron-to-proton ratio may vary depending on redox and coupling conditions.
+Alterations in CCO or even decreases in its concentration would also impact the movement of protons.
 Instead of calling these alterations in nominal proton translocation leakages, they are called slippage since an ordinary function of CCO is proton translocation.
-Slippages through CCO would decrease proton transport and decrease ATP/O. Reactive nitrogen species (NO and peroxynitrite) can also decrease ATP/O.
+Slippages through CCO would decrease proton transport and ATP/O. Reactive nitrogen species (NO and peroxynitrite) can also decrease ATP/O.

 Slippage at ATP synthase